auberonedu/centroid-finder/notes.md

 DistanceImageBinarizer is an implementation of ImageBinarizer interface.
 There is a DistanceImageBinarizer constructor that takes in three params.
 The params are ColorDistanceFinder *distanceFinder* (given), int *threshold*, and int *targetColor*.
 The *distanceFinder* is used to find the Euclidean difference between the pixel's color and target color. *targetColor* is represented as 24-bit hex RGB integers (0xRRGGBB). *threshold* will determine cutoff for binarization with pixels whose distance are less than the threshold being white and others being black.
 The *toBinaryArray* method will convert a BufferedImage into a binary 2D array and *toBufferedImage* will do the reverse and convert a binary 2D array into a BufferedImage.

 ## ImageGroupFinder
+An interface for finding connected groups in image.
+Each group is sorted in descending order according to the group's compareTo method.
+It's method `findConnectedGroups` accepts a parameter of `BufferedImage` and returns a `List<Group>`.

 ## BinarizingImageGroupFinder
+A class (not yet implemented) that implements the *ImageGroupFinder* interface to find connected groups in an image.
+This is completed by first binarizing a given image and then finding connected groups of white pixels using BinaryGroupFinder.

 ## DfsBinaryGroupFinder

+## BinaryGroupFinder